 - Combine lessons.
 Some lessons seem a bit redundant, especially when it’s broken down into bite-size pieces that your kids might be absorbing quickly.
 This is a great time to combine a few smaller lessons into a one big lesson- and voila, you’re no longer “behind”.

-So with that said, I hope this helps you feel better if you’re feeling like your behind schedule.
+So with that said, I hope this helps you feel better if you’re feeling like you are behind schedule.

 What are some things you do in your homeschool planning to keep from falling behind?